-The above table and figure show that the solar irradiance from April 2022 to August 2022 is below the forecast except for the month of June 2022.
-We also note that due to some data gabs in the month of April and May 2021 the irradiation is below the forecast.
-For the month without data gabs the underperformance may be due to the low irradiation.
+The above table and figure show that the solar irradiance from April 2022 to June 2022 is above forecast except for the months of July 2022 and August 2022.
+We note that the overall data quality is good with only 7 days of irradiation unavailability.
+The below forecast irradiation in July and August cannot be attributed to poor quality of data since there were no data gaps The low irradiation for those months is due to poor weather conditions.
 In addition, we note that no data was available prior April 2022.
 Due to the absence of data from previous months, Harmattan cannot confirm whether the site has experienced good or poor solar irradiation since COD.

 Durbanville Availability vs Forecast

-The Operator have stated a minimum guaranteed availability of 95 % in their monthly reports, Harmattan has used this guaranteed availability to compare with the actual availability from the SCADA as shown in the following table.
-Harmattan notes that the were no data gabs noted for the availability.
-The average availability is 93 % with a variance of 2.20 % below the guaranteed availability.
+The Operator has stated a minimum guaranteed availability of 95 % in their monthly reports, Harmattan has used this guaranteed availability to compare with the actual availability from the SCADA as shown in the following table.
+Harmattan notes that the were no data gaps noted for the availability.
+The average availability is 93 % with a variance of 2.20 % below the guaranteed availabilitybe c.